-Cause Action The ring voltage is present but your FXS configuration may be wrong.
-Change the Fax Mode: Log on to the WebUI as administrator, click System Settings, then Fax Configuration. b.
+Cause Action The ring voltage is present but your FXS configuration Cha inge the Fax Mode: may be wrong. a.
+Log on to the WebUI as administrator, click System Settings , then Fax Configuration . b.
 Change the Fax Mode setting, then click Apply .
 The default Fax Mode is G.711.
 If the fax fails to work in G.711 mode, switch to T.38.